Actalis-CA/CP-CPS/CPS/temp/TLS_CP_CPS.md

 #### 3.2.2.5 Authentication for an IP Address

-Prior to issuing an **TLS Server** certificate, the CA shall verify that **all IP addresses** to be included in the certificate (excluding DV and EV certificates that may not contain IP addresses) **are controlled by the Applicant** or an affiliated thereof (e.g. holding or subsidiary).
-These checks are done by one of the following methods:
+Prior to issuing an TLS Server certificate, the CA shall verify that all IP addresses to be included in the certificate (excluding DV and EV certificates that may not contain IP addresses) are controlled by the Applicant or an affiliated thereof.
+This verification is done by one of the following methods:

 - the Applicant demonstrate practical control over the IP Address by publishing a file on the HTTP server at the target IP, under the "/.well-known/pki‐validation" directory, containing a Random Value provided by the CA; the CA confirms the presence of such file, with the expected contents.
 This method is implemented in compliance with §3.2.2.5.1 of [BR].